ues-io/uesio/docs/deployment/README.md

 docker pull ghcr.io/ues-io/uesio:latest
 ```

-For local testing, just running the web app's `serve` command should be fine.
+For local testing, just running `npm run start` should be fine.

 In Production, you may also want to run the Uesio `worker` command as a separate process.
 This handles asynchronous work, such as Uesio usage data aggregation, but in the future other asynchronous tasks may be added to this as well.